dentremor/Software-Defined-Infrastrucure/doku.md

 ![](images/ncldap2.png "Screenshot")

-Now we can configure LDAP under settings and `LDAP/AD-Integration`:
+Under settings and `LDAP/AD-Integration` we can configure LDAP like this:

 ![](images/ncldap3.png "Screenshot")